elisehammarstrom/tech-bootcamp-ws/README.md

 ### 0.3 Download the repo and start the application

-If you haven't already, please download the repo from [TODO INSERT LINK]
+If you haven't already, please download the repo from [Github](https://github.com/LovreB/tech-bootcamp-ws)

 To start the application you need to run: